 For more information about the intangible benefits, we highly recommend speaking to current or former Fellows that you know.
 You can find info about them by visiting our Instagram page.

 How will my work as a Fellow be assigned?

 It may be helpful to shift your mindset; the Social Innovation Fellows is not like a typical class or program.
-Throughout the year, your team will scope a challenge with input from your Venture Partner and other stakeholders; this process serves as your main goal.
+The main goal is to scope a project based on an assigned UN Sustainable Development goal in conjunction with the skills, knowledge, and expertise of a Community Anchor and your assigned team.
 To help you achieve this, the entire cohort will meet on a monthly basis to learn methods and best practices that will serve as tools for your project.
 We will not assign work in the traditional sense.

 It will be up to your individual team to use the tools/methods and Lab content to move the needle forward within the context of the social challenge that you ultimately decide to tackle.
 It is up to you and your team to hold each other accountable and work out problems together.
-A support system of mentors, Brain Trust, and staff are here to help you through the process.
+A support system of mentors, previous cohort members (also known as senior fellows), and staff are here to help you through the process.